codepongo/TyranScript/readme.md

 # TyranScript
-Script engine designed to be embedded.
-Aimed to be compiled fast, have a small footprint, as few opcodes as possible, minimal dependencies and very portable.
+TyranScript is a tiny, embeddable scripting language written in C. Aimed to compile fast, have a small footprint, as few opcodes as possible, minimal dependencies and very portable.
 It uses reference counting to avoid costly garbage collections.
-Written in C.

 ## Language